hironics/eXtension-C-Library/README.md

 xclib
 =====

-Extension library for C, including Queue, Stack and Common String functions.
+Extension library for C, including Queue, Stack, Hashmap, LinkedList and Common String functions.
 C Standard library has some popular functions including memory allocation, assert, time and basic string functions.
 However, it's still a burden to recreate some ubiquitous data structure and algorithm.

 ### Stack